-German chocolate frosting is special.
+German chocolate cake frosting is special.
 Made with pecans and coconut shreds, this is the stuff of nearly every sweet tooth’s dreams.
 The problem with it is that it can be kind of tough to make.
 Even the most advanced bakers have trouble with it every now and again, and it can really pose a challenge for a novice, leading fans of the dessert to pick up a can at the grocery store.

 We totally understand going the easy way out on this because going the hard way is, well, hard.
 But don’t worry.
 As always, there are ways to make the storebought version better.
-Here’s how to make canned German chocolate frosting taste homemade.
+Here’s how to make canned German chocolate cake frosting taste homemade.

 Fix the Texture